jeamon/web-based-jobs-worker-service/README.md

 	```

-* To download the file containing the dumped output of a job:
+* To download the file containing the output of a job (only for long jobs with dump option enabled):

 	```
 	https://<server-ip-address>:<port>/worker/web/v1/jobs/x/output/download?id=<job-1-id>